-Provisions for Claims: The provision for claims as a percentage of net premiums written was 5.9% and 4.1% in 2012 and 2011, respectively.
-The increase in the provision for claims as a percentage of net premiums written for 2012 was primarily due to the provision rate for 2011 being lowered by favorable loss development experienced.
+(Benefit) Provision for Claims: The (benefit) provision for claims as a percentage of net premiums written was (0.5)%, 5.9% and 4.1% in 2013, 2012 and 2011, respectively.
+The 2013 benefit related to a reduction in the reserves for claims of approximately \$2,200,000 reflecting a change in certain actuarial assumptions that stems from improved claims experience in recent post-recession policy years.
+In addition to the change in estimate, claims experience for several recent policy years continued to emerge favorably in comparison with prior period expectations, resulting in further reductions to the claims provision.
+A more detailed discussion related to the adjustment can be found in Note 6 in the accompanying Notes to Consolidated Financial Statements and in the Critical Accounting Estimates and Policies section of this Management's Discussion and Analysis.
+The increase in the provision for claims as a percentage of net premiums written for 2012 compared with 2011 was primarily due to favorable development experienced in 2011.
 An additional factor was the 2012 increase in the relative share of North Carolina premiums as a percentage of the total premiums.
 The loss provision rate in North Carolina trends higher due to relatively low premium rates compared with the Company's other markets.

-The increase in the loss provision rate in 2012 from the 2011 level resulted in approximately \$1,877,000 more in reserves than would have been recorded at the lower 2011 level.
+The decrease in the loss provision rate in 2013 from the 2012 level resulted in approximately \$7,330,000 less in reserves than would have been recorded at the higher 2012 level.
 Loss provision ratios are subject to variability and are reviewed and adjusted as experience develops.

 Title claims are typically reported and paid within the first several years of policy issuance.
 The provision for claims reflects actual payments of claims, net of recovery amounts, plus adjustments to the specific and incurred but not reported claims reserves, the latter of which are actuarially determined based on historical claims experience.
-Actual payments of claims, net of recoveries, were \$4,990,115 and \$3,545,127 in 2012 and 2011, respectively.
+Actual payments of claims, net of recoveries, were \$3,146,404, \$4,990,115 and \$3,545,127 in 2013, 2012 and 2011, respectively.

-Reserves for Claims: At December 31, 2012, the total reserve for claims was \$39,078,000.
-Of that total, approximately \$5,166,000 was reserved for specific claims, and approximately \$33,912,000 was reserved for claims for which the Company had no notice.
+Reserves for Claims: At December 31, 2013, the total reserve for claims was \$35,360,000.
+Of that total, approximately \$4,671,000 was reserved for specific claims, and approximately \$30,689,000 was reserved for claims for which the Company had no notice.
 Because of the uncertainty of future claims, changes in economic conditions and the fact that many claims do not materialize for several years, reserve estimates are subject to variability.

 Changes from prior periods in the expected liability for claims reflect the uncertainty of the claims environment, as well as the limited predictive power of historical data.
 The Company continually updates and refines its reserve estimates as current experience develops and credible data emerges.
+Such data includes payments on claims closed during the quarter, new details that emerge on still-open cases that cause claims adjusters to increase or decrease the case reserves, and the impact that these types of changes have on the Company's total loss provision.
 Adjustments may be required as new information develops which often varies from past experience.